horacio-pedro/neptune-lite/README.md

 #### 4.2 Production Environment

-You can also configure Apache, Nginx or any other web/application server of your choice to execute OSB in production mode.
+You can also configure Apache, Nginx or any other web/application server of your choice to execute Neptune-lite in production mode.

 Login credentials
 ------------

-Once you successfully configured OSB, you can use the below credentials to login.
+Once you successfully configured Neptune-lite, you can use the below credentials to login.

     Email: admin@opensourcebilling.org
     password: opensourcebilling